Zulko/moviepy/docs/ref/ref.rst

 ================

 The documentation may be a little messy for the moment, it will get better with time.
+If you want to hack into the code, read :ref:`code_organization`.

 .. toctree::
    :maxdepth: 3